-Schools and parents can all play a part in supporting children and young people with asthma to live full lives.
+Parents can all play a part in supporting children and young people with asthma to live full lives.
 Join us during #AskAboutAsthma 2022 to learn and help raise awareness so that every child and young person has the right asthma care in place.